nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 --}}
 ![Retrieved from Coldstorage ](nx_asset://514f7467-bce2-404c-9d76-0864c1869b57)

 By default, the file will be available for download for 24h.
-For now, that value can be changed for all files by adding a configuration to the `nuxeo.conf` file.
+That value can be changed for all files by adding a configuration to the `nuxeo.conf` file.
 So, for example, if we want the file available for 48 hours, we can add:

 ```
 nuxeo.coldstorage.numberOfDaysOfAvailability.value.default= 2